MatheusOtenio/MatheusOtenio/README.md

 ###

-Hello, my name is Matheus Otenio.
-I am a computer engineer and full-stack developer with a strong interest in artificial intelligence and system development.
-I am constantly seeking to learn and innovate, exploring new technologies and methodologies to create efficient solutions.
-My focus is on developing code that balances user needs with the company's strategic goals.
+I’m Matheus Otenio, a computer engineer and full-stack developer driven by a practical obsession: turning ideas into dependable, user-friendly products.
+I enjoy crafting intuitive interfaces and the underlying systems that keep them fast and resilient, choosing approaches that scale with real business needs.

 <div>